-An acceptable course on teaching exceptional children and technology for teachers must be completed successfully before methods courses may be taken.
+All Introductory and Core courses must be completed successfully before methods courses may be taken.

-- TEP 314 Curriculum and Instruction, 3 hours
+- TEP 401 Methods of Middle School Concepts and Practices, 3 hours

 - TEP 419 Methods of Content Area Literacy, 3 hours

-One of the following specific content methods courses, depending on major:
+One of the following specific content methods courses, depending on content major:

 - TEP 435 Methods of Secondary English, 3 hours